 This criteria includes requirements such as helmets, protective clothing, and age requirements.

-If someone is operating a recreational vehicle on land other than their own, they are required by state law to have said recreational vehicle registered with the Division of Recreational Vehicles.
+If someone is operating a recreational vehicle on public or private land, they are required by state law to have said recreational vehicle registered with the Division of Recreational Vehicles.

 Natural Resource Officers will check for compliance with all of these regulations upon encountering recreational vehicles.